The soothing scent of lavender & your better night’s sleep

 - Process the grated soap.
 Dump the grated soap into the bowl and switch to the S-blade.
 Pulse until soap is as fine as you can get it.

-- Measure out Borax, washing soda, and baking soda into bowl.
+- Measure out Borax, washing soda, and baking soda into the bowl.
 Add processed soap and stir.
 I thought a whisk did the job well.
 Use a mask and gloves so you don’t breathe in the dust or irritate your skin by touching the ingredients at full strength.

 - Mix in essential oil.
 Use 20 drops.
 The scent is strong in the detergent, but not so much in the laundry once it’s done.
 Add more or less to suit your preference.
 Or use a different essential oil altogether!
 None is also fine.